wolfgangB33r/GraphIT/README.md

 # GraphIT
-GraphIT: Demo application for visualizing the new Dynatrace extensible entity type topology in a generic graph
+GraphIT: Demo application for visualizing the new Dynatrace extensible entity type topology in a generic graph.

+Try a running demo [here](https://graphit.smartlab.at).

 Based on the [3d-force-graph](https://github.com/vasturiano/3d-force-graph) library.